 At this time, the new authorization for a third or booster dose is not intended for people whose immune system has decreased with age such as what happens with many other adults, especially those in nursing homes, or for people with chronic diseases such as diabetes.

-When can you get the COVID booster shot?
+When can persons who are immunocompromised get the COVID booster shot?

 What are the requirements for getting a COVID booster shot?

 As of right now, an honor type system will be used for those who meet the categories listed above.
 No prescription or other kinds of documentation from doctors showing you have are immunocompromised will be required for people to get the third shot of the Pfizer or Moderna vaccine.
 If you meet one of the categories above, you should bring your COVID-19 Vaccination Record Card with you when requesting the vaccine at a pharmacy, clinic, or other vaccination site.
 This is the card you received when you got your first shot and indicates the type of vaccine you received and dates of the first and second shots.